tluan/CARTS21_scripts/best/README.md

 ## Workflow Processes

 1. **UnicyclerAssembly**: Assembles genomes using Unicycler combining both short-read and long-read data.
 2. **RaconPolishing**: Polishes the assembled genome using Racon through multiple iterations.
 3. **MedakaPolishing**: Uses Medaka for further polishing of the genome assembled and polished by previous steps.
+Here the default model for medaka Version 1.7.2 is used.
 4. **NextPolishPolishing**: Final polishing using NextPolish to refine assembly based on error correction using paired reads.

 ## Outputs